See this link.

 The Commission on Dietetics Registration (CDR) requires written verification from the Program Director that an Intern has successfully completed the requirements of the Dietetic Internship Program in order to determine eligibility for taking the Registration Examination for Dietitians/Nutritionists.
 Graduates are provided with Verification Statements upon conclusion of the program, which are required for this verification process and may also be required for other reasons, such as applications for jobs, licensure applications and/or graduate programs.

-When program completion has been verified by the Program Director, a Verification Form with the Program Director’s original signature will be sent to the graduate.
+When program completion has been verified by the Program Director, a Verification Statement with the Program Director’s original signature will be sent to the graduate.
 It is important to keep the Program and Program Director informed of any address changes.

 Following successful completion of the Priority Nutrition Care Distance Dietetic Internship Program, graduates will be eligible to write the Registration Examination for Dietitians/Nutritionists administered by the Commission on Dietetic Registration of the Academy of Nutrition and Dietetics.